No. 2 Clemson pounds Florida St 45-14 for 21st straight win

 Moments later when Clemson got the ball back on Chad Smith’s interception with 40 seconds before the half and up 28-0, Lawrence threw twice into the end zone before B.T.
 Potter missed a 24-yard field goal try.
 Potter got an earful from an emphatic Swinney after the miss.

+“We all were challenged over the last two weeks to get back to being who we are,” Clemson co-offensive coordinator Tony Elliott said.

+Florida State never had a chance — again.
+For the second straight season the Seminoles were blown out in what not long ago was the marquee rivalry in the ACC.

-Quarterbacks James Blackman and Alex Hornibrook both threw first-half interceptions and the Seminoles managed only 63 yards in the first half.
+Quarterbacks James Blackman and Alex Hornibrook both threw first-half interceptions.
 Things didn’t get better after halftime as Blackman threw another pick that went for Derion Kendrick’s 38-yard return score.

 Florida State star Cam Akers’ struggles against the Tigers continued.
 He had gained just 47 total yards vs. Clemson the past two games and ended with 34 yards on nine carries here.